TritonDataCenter/uvxbridge/README.md

 v0.4 +
  - rate limiting in VALE and uvxbridge

-Unscheduled:
+Unscheduled - but may be done to meet performance targets:
  - ptnetmap integration upstreamable
  - Jumbo frames
  - additional routes / interface addresses
  - VLAN support enabled
+ - ipv6 support
+ - DTLS offload
+ - copy reduction
+ - conversion to more performant data structures than STL maps